NoahGX/Confusable-Expressions/README.md

 - Detailed performance metrics of the model.

 ## Notes
-- Ensure that all dependencies are installed before running the notebook.
+- Ensure that all dependencies are installed before running the project.
-- This is a lower-level understanding of probabilistic language models.
+- This notebook is basic in order to illustrate an overview of probabilistic language models and requires modifications for production use.